dask/dask/docs/source/dataframe.rst

 Divisions includes the minimum value of every partition's index and the maximum value of the last partition's index.
-In the example above if the user searches for a specific datetime range then we know which partitions we need to inspect and which we can drop.
+In the example above if the user searches for a specific datetime range then we know which partitions we need to inspect and which we can drop:

 .. code-block:: python